How to Claim Solar Tax Credit: What is the refund about?

 The Solar Investment Tax Credit (ITC) is a dollar-for-dollar reduction in federal income tax for anyone who purchases solar panels for their home or business.
+Here at Del Sol Energy we cut through the confusion on how to claim solar tax credit on your next tax filing.
 The amount credited is equal to 30% of the purchase price of your solar system.

 - It’s not a Rebate or cash refund paid back to you by the State or Utility company.